mfrdbigolin/AoC2021/README.md

 tweaking.
 Elegance, readability, and efficiency, in this order, are also my concerns, though secondary after generality.

-## External Packages
+## External Package(s)

-Install the following Julia packages, if necessary.
+Install the following Julia package(s), if necessary.

 * [`DataStructures.jl`](https://github.com/JuliaCollections/DataStructures.jl):
-used only in day fifteen.
+used in days fourteen and fifteen.

 ## Usage